Skip to content

 K13D_CORS_ALLOWED_ORIGINS Allowed CORS origins

-OPENAI_API_KEY OpenAI API key (alternative to config)
+OPENAI_API_KEY OpenAI API key fallback when api_key is omitted

-ANTHROPIC_API_KEY Anthropic API key (alternative to config)
+ANTHROPIC_API_KEY Anthropic API key fallback when api_key is omitted

 Web UI Configuration